Do Go On - 373 - The Star Wars Holiday Special

 Great.

-From there, the...
+From there,

-A room full of people just went, yes.
+Yeah, a room full of people just went, yes.

 Yes.

-From there the Wookiees get into their
+From there, the wookies get into their laugh day red robes,

-Head to the tree of life
+head to the tree of life.

-Sings a song for some reason
+And Princess Leia sings a song for some reason.

 How's it go?